-Kevin Adkisson is the current Collections Fellow for the Center.
-He arrived at Cranbrook in his beloved ’93 Volvo in August 2016 from the tiny state of Delaware, where he received his Master’s from the Winterthur Program in American Material Culture.
+Kevin Adkisson is the Curatorial Associate and former Collections Fellow for the Center.
+He arrived at Cranbrook in his beloved ’93 Volvo in August 2016 from the tiny state of Delaware, where he studied for his Master’s from the Winterthur Program in American Material Culture.
 Previously, an undergraduate degree in architecture from Yale got Kevin various gigs as a designer, researcher, and writer in New York and New Haven.
 His interests include postmodernism, IKEA, puns, and Dolly Parton.
-Although he misses the glitz and glamour of northern Delaware, he’s cautiously optimistic a few years outside of the Northeast Corridor will turn out alright.

 Laura MacNewman is an Associate Archivist at Cranbrook Archives.
 She is currently studying with Aberystwyth University in Wales for an MA in Archives Administration.
 Her interests include needlework, French language, reading history (1450-1600) and the gothic cathedrals of England and France.

 Leslie S. Mio is the Assistant Registrar for the Cranbrook Center for Collections and Research.
-Leslie has worked in the Museum field since 2001, previously at The Henry Ford and the Birmingham Historical Museum and Park.
-She received her Master’s Degree in Historical Administration from Eastern Illinois University and her Bachelor’s Degree from Saint Mary’s College (Go Belles!).
+Leslie has worked in the Museum field since 2001, previously at The Henry Ford and the Birmingham Museum.
+She received her Master’s Degree in Historical Administration from Eastern Illinois University and her Bachelor’s Degree from Saint Mary’s College.
 In her spare time (what is that again), Leslie enjoys watching baseball – the Detroit Tigers or her sons’ teams – and spending time with her family.
 Leslie’s favorite quote is from Thomas Alva Edison, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

 Leslie S. Edwards served as an Archivist/Head Archivist for the Cranbrook Archives from 2002 to 2018.